Stamp duty

 12%

-If you are buying a leasehold residential property, you may also have to pay SDLT on the value of the total rent payable over the life of the lease.
-SDLT is payable at 1% on the value of the rent in excess of £250,000.
+If you are buying a leasehold residential property, you will pay SDLT using the rates above.
+If the total rent payable over the life of the lease is above £125,000, you’ll pay SDLT at 1% on the value of the rent in excess of £125,000.

 Stamp duty on second property